 The RM of Ste.
 Anne contains extremely diverse topography.
-The western and central portion of the RM is predominantly level and of very high agricultural productivity.
+The western and central portion of the RM is predominantly level and of very high agricultural productivity (see Map 4).
 The majority of this area is cultivated and has long been used for a variety of agricultural purposes.
-Alternatively, the eastern portion of the Municipality exhibits a transition from a fertile prairie ecosystem to a boreal ecosystem.
+Alternatively, the eastern portion of the Municipality exhibits a transition from a fertile prairie ecosystem to a boreal ecosystem (see Map 6).
 This portion of the RM is largely wooded, hilly and of low agricultural productivity.
-A large number of gravel, aggregate and peat deposits are located in this transitional area.
+A large number of gravel, aggregate and peat deposits are located in this transitional area (see Map 3).

-2.3 Planning History
+2.3 History